Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/introduction-to-processors.md

 ![This picture shows a ship rotated to the right while the On-Screen control stick was moved to the left](./Images/Processors-Ship-Right.png)

-You can achieve this by using an Invert Processor on the Action or the Binding.
-In this scenario, the Processor is applied to the Binding.
+You can achieve this by using an Invert Processor on the Action or the binding.
+In this scenario, the Processor is applied to the binding.
 Note that inversion is enabled for the X axis but not for the Y axis.
 Inverting the Y axis would cause the ship to move backward when the joystick is pulled upward.
 The following image shows the setup in the Action Asset Editor.

 ![This picture shows the setup of a Invert Vector 2 Processor in the Input Action Asset Editor](./Images/Processors-Invert-Editor.png)